rhyswynne/WP-Email-Capture/readme.txt

 To donate to this plugin, please visit the [WP Email Capture Donations Page](http://wpemailcapture.com/premium/?utm_source=donate&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture)

 == Change Log ==
+= 3.1.3 =
+* Added wp_email_capture_complete_before_redirect action.
+Allowing data to be manipulated before the redirect.

 = 3.1.2 =
 * Reward linkers with a voucher code.
-* Included the "Last Known Update" box.
+* Included the "Last Temporary Signup" date, so they get know the last attempted signup.
-* Tested up to 4.5
+* Tested up to 4.5.

 = 3.1.1 =
 * Removed a redundant file that, if hacked in, could lead to an injection of content.
 This file was *not* called normally but in order to remove it upgrade to this version. ** Update strongly required **